 - Obsessive Compulsive Disorder

-In order to properly identify mental illness symptoms and diagnoses, the medical professionals at Positive Sobriety Institute first conduct in-depth psychiatric evaluations on patients that enter our facility.
+In order to properly identify mental illness symptoms and diagnoses, the medical professionals at PSI first conduct in-depth psychiatric evaluations on patients that enter our facility.
 Our evaluation covers areas including previous psychiatric assessments, medical, social, psychiatric, and developmental history, and more.
 We will gather information regarding your history and severity of alcohol abuse in order to garner any information that is crucial to treatment and recovery.

 Our evaluation is effective in telling us whether an individual will need to be treated for compulsions or delusions, and also is effective in revealing the ways in which distress within an individual is manifested.